De facto property settlement: What are your rights and entitlements?

 De facto property settlement: Time limits and applications

 Under the Family Law Act, a party to a de facto relationship can bring an application for a property settlement within two years of the relationship ending.
 Outside this period, the application can only be made with court permission.

 It is best to obtain legal advice early from an experienced family law solicitor to ensure the time limits are complied with, or for advice, if you have any concerns that you may be outside the two year period.
-A qualified lawyer will be able to talk you through the process and ensure you are following the proper procedure to achieve your desired outcome.
+A qualified lawyer will be able to talk you through the process and your separation entitlements and ensure you are following the proper procedure to achieve your desired outcome.

 Property adjustment conditions

 There are of course conditions that must be met for a de facto party who wishes to apply for property adjustment or maintenance orders.

 At least one of the following conditions must be met: